Poverty Proofing at levenmouth

 To support our senior pupils, Levenmouth Academy has a subscription to Digital Theatre Plus.
 This allows pupils to view recorded performances of live theatre which they need to view as part of their Drama course.
 Levenmouth Academy is one of the only schools in Fife to provide this resource for pupils.

 We do not ask pupils to pay for anything in Home Economics.
-All food containers and items made such as fabric garments are fully funded by the school.
-We are the only Home Economics department in Fife to provide this.
+All food containers, food items and made such as fabric garments for fashion textiles, design and manufacture are fully funded by the school.
+We are the first Home Economics department in Fife to fully fund such curricula and are the only one to fully fund such an extensive range.

 Art and Design